valorisa/vscode-error-lens/README.md

 * `errorLens.fontWeight`: Specifies the font weight for ErrorLens annotations.
 * `errorLens.fontMargin`: Distance between end of the code line, and the start of the ErrorLens annotation.
 (CSS units)
 * `errorLens.enabledDiagnosticLevels`: Customize which diagnostic levels to highlight.
-* `errorLens.statusBarControl`: Customize how the VS Code Status Bar shows errors and warnings.
 * `errorLens.addAnnotationTextPrefixes`: If 'true', prefixes the diagnostic severity ('Error:', 'Warning:' etc) to ErrorLens annotations.

 ## Extension Commands